NateTheGreatt/bitECS/README.md

 ## Query

-A query is defined with components and used to obtain a specific set of entities from a world.
+A query is defined with components and is used to obtain a specific set of entities from a world.

 Define a query:
 ```js